By CVO Staff

 Washington and Lee University, Virginia Military Institute

-Fifty-five percent of Lexington’s 7,200 residents may be registered Democrat compared to 43% Republican.
+Fifty-five percent of Lexington’s 7,200 residents may be registered Democrat compared to 43% with Republican political leanings.
 But this small college town is home to Washington & Lee University and Virginia Military Institute, both of which are considered mostly conservative in on-campus culture.
-Despite rising living costs in Virginia, Lexington still enjoys a cost of living 10% lower than the national average.
+Despite rising living costs in Virginia, Lexington still enjoys a cost of living 10% lower than the average.
 The median home price is $161,000.
 However, a one-bedroom apartment can be rented for an average $610 per month, which is nearly $300 less than the state average!
 Entertainment costs are also significantly less than what is typical, which is good news considering this historic town has a ton to offer.
 Two of the country’s most conservative colleges call Lexington home, including Washington & Lee University.

 14. Longview, Texas

 Located about 130 miles east of Dallas, Longview is a typically Texan small city with an affordable cost of living and a population that’s a whopping 69% Republican.
-Longview’s cost of living averages about 11% less than the national average.
+Longview’s cost of living averages about 11% less than average.
 The lowest cost categories are utilities, food, healthcare, entertainment, and housing.
 A one-bedroom apartment in this affordable college town can be rented for an average of $640 per month, while the median home price is about $130,000.
 Longview is home of the campus community of Le Tourneau University, one of our Christian colleges.

 13. Hillsdale, Michigan